Mr. Attic

 Roger Perryman, better known as Mr. Attic, is a Canadian hip-hop producer from Toronto, Ontario.
 He is a member of Juno Award-winning production team, Da Grassroots.

 Career

 Mr. Attic began his career in 1989, as a member of Da Grassroots.
 Throughout the 1990s, the group produced for many underground artists in Toronto's hip hop scene, most notably Ghetto Concept.
 The group released their debut album Passage Through Time in 1999.
 After the underground success of their album, each member began working on various solo projects.
 Mr. Attic co-founded Choice Cut Records in 2000.
 When producing music, he uses an Ensoniq EPS-16+ sampler.

 Production discography

-(Not including songs credited to Da Grassrooots.)
+(Not including songs credited to Da Grassroots.)